 - Nonetheless, a little bit of context may be helpful

 - Circling is being more deliberate about how we approach relationships.
-That most of us yearn to love and be loved, to see and be seen; and yet we tend to approach relationships with people we care about or that we are interested in, in an overly timid or haphazard way, perhaps achieving success only by accident
+That most of us yearn to connect with people at deeper levels of sharing and truth, and yet we tend to approach relationships with people we care about or that we are interested in, in an overly timid or haphazard way, perhaps achieving success only by accident

 - Circling is an explicit invitation into having the deeper level of conversation that most of us yearn for, but that few have the courage to ask for directly.
 Thus, in Circling we will enter into an explicit agreement that it’s okay here to speak from (and listen for) our experience of what it’s like to be us, alive in our bodies in this moment

 - Unlike the conversations that happen in bars, at church, at work, and at your average party, we come together in Circling with the explicit desire to know and be known, and permission to express what is true for us, outside of social rules or political correctness

 - Circling is about “being present to what is”, especially in the space between us (relational / emotional reality).
 Listen to Guy Sengstock on this.

 - Then I tell them we are going to play some communication games, but that it is very important that they don’t do anything they don’t want to do, or feel any pressure to show up any way other than they are currently feeling.
 They can sit-out any game and if they have an objection to anything that’s going on, they should voice it.